 Donor conception is a different way of creating a family.
 It's sometimes considered the same as having a genetically-related child, but there are differences.
 Until a child is born, we often don't see the unique and sometimes complex issues related to this kind of family building.
 It is worth considering them beforehand, so you are comfortable creating your family this way.
 Books are available on the topic (e.g., Building a Family with the Assistance of Donor Insemination by Ken Daniels).
 There are also experts who provide informational sessions on family-building through donor conception.
 They can provide multiple or one-time educational meetings and/or workshops to prepare you for having your child with the assistance of a sperm donor.
 We encourage you to talk with them, as you consider whether to use donor conception.
 Their knowledge and experience will guide you as your family grows and your child matures into his or her own person.

 - Madeline Licker Feingold, PhD.
 Madeline is one of the most knowledgeable and accessible people to learn from about building family with donor assistance, in general, and also when there's infertility.
-She specializes in working with people hoping to be parents, donors and families about all issues related to this kind of family building.
+She specializes in working with people hoping to be parents, donors (both sperm bank and known) and families about all issues related to this kind of family building.
 Be sure to check out resources at her website.
+See also her TSBC article specifically for heterosexual couples.
+American Society for Reproductive Medicine's Mental Health Professional Group member.
 Berkeley and Walnut Creek 510-540-8715.

 - Cheryl Deaner, MS, MFT facilitates “considering parenthood” groups and specializes in family-building issues among LGBT families.
 Founder and former director of Our Family Coalition.
 Oakland & San Francisco 415-282-2200; firstname.lastname@example.org